bibliocoll/JournalTouch/README.md

 If you have access to a cover service API, set the setting in *config.php* to ``true``, and configure your service in *sys/class.ListJournals.php* (``getCover()``).
 By default, cover images will be loaded from *img/*, if there exists an image file named after the ISSN (e.g. *0123-4567.png*).
 If not, a placeholder will be used (configure in *config.php*).

 All image content is preloaded from the input file.
-To make things load faster (e.g. on slow bandwith), the jQuery plugin unveil.js is loaded by default.
+To make things load faster (e.g. on slow bandwidth), the jQuery plugin unveil.js is loaded by default.
 The preload image is in the *img/*-directory and is called *lazyloader.gif*.
 The placeholder image must be set in the *src* attribute of the journal listing.
 The actual cover image must be placed in the attribute *data-src*.
 See the listing part in index.php.

 ## PHP Classes